rjmorse/kubernetes-windows-vagrant/readme.md

 vagrant up
 # wait approximately 10 minutes for k-m1 to complete
 # at this point you can check the dashboard via kubectl proxy below if you're interested
-# wait approximately 20 minutes for k-w-w1 to come up, with majority of time for WinRM copy of kube*.exe to node
+# wait approximately 10 minutes for k-w-w1 to come up, with majority of time for WinRM copy of kube*.exe to node
-# wait approximately 20 minutes for k-w-w2 to come up for the same reason
+# wait approximately 10 minutes for k-w-w2 to come up for the same reason
 ```
-Login to each `k-w-w1` and `k-w-w2` (via Hyper-V Manager) and run via Powershell (due to TODO in 00-windows.ps1 provisioning script)
+Login to each `k-w-w1` and `k-w-w2` (via `vagrant rdp k-w-w1` or Hyper-V Manager) and run via Powershell (due to TODO in 00-windows.ps1 provisioning script)
 ```
 #NOTE: (Replace with your chosen ClusterCIDR)
 $ClusterCIDR="10.4.0.0/16"